Breaking down HGTVs budgets and comparing them to what things cost in the real world.

 How the design is paid for and the fact that permits are required for most of the projects shown on TV is rarely discussed on any HGTV show, however there are costs associated with those necessary steps in the real world.
 When you have a remodel designed you are paying for that either through a design fee, hourly rate or the costs are rolled into your construction contract.
 Permits can be a huge expense depending on the project you are undertaking.
-In Montgomery County, MD the minimum fee for a residential remodeling permit is $265.
-Large projects are billed by the square footage of the project, at $0.63 per sq/ft for alterations and $0.71 per sq/ft for an addition.
-Those pennies add up quickly, plus someone has to take the time to pull the permit, and meet with multiple inspectors throughout the course of your remodel.
+Montgomery County bills by the square foot for their permits, plus someone has to take the time to pull the permit, and meet with multiple inspectors throughout the course of your remodel.

 On TV you usually see the Home Owner involved in the demo process, and sometimes they even bring in a huge crew of family and friends.
 That’s called free labor, and it’s not part of the budget you see on a reality TV show.
 It can also be extremely dangerous for the regular home owner to start knocking down their own walls.
 In the real world the demolition is going to be part of your remodeling expense along with all the labor to build your project.
 That’s right, HGTV doesn’t include labor in their budgets either.
 The labor of all those hunky carpenters you see on TV is paid for by the show, and its commercial sponsors.
 So the overtime you would pay in real life for all those long nights of construction doesn’t factor in to those HGVT budgets at all.